frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table acts as a master patient registry, storing fundamental demographic, contact, and insurance information for individuals receiving healthcare services.
-It serves as the central record for identifying patients within the system.
-This table provides the "who" for clinical events, linking each unique patient to their specific medical encounters, such as appointments or hospital visits, which are detailed in the related `encounter` table.
+This table serves as a master patient index, storing the core demographic, contact, and insurance information for each individual within a healthcare system.
+It acts as the central source of truth for patient identity.

+This table is the primary reference for patient information, linking a unique patient to all of their related medical activities, such as the specific visits or treatments detailed in the `encounter` table.

+The structure supports key administrative and clinical functions, enabling staff to quickly find and verify patient records by name or date of birth for scheduling, treatment, and billing purposes.

 Relationships:
 and is referenced by encounter.